NDDEQ is committed to the health of North Dakota children and healthy drinking water in schools and child care facilites. NDDEQ is

 hazards.

-Sources of potential lead exposure include lead-based paint,
+Other sources of potential lead exposure include lead-based paint,

 imported spices and candies,